gg3502/SLY4-DEBUG-MENU/README.md

   - **RPCS3** or
   - A **modded retail console** (CFW) with a plugin/payload loader

+To install this debug menu put the sprx file to the `/dev_hdd0/tmp/` folder.

  ## RPCS3 Configuration

 Before loading the SPRX, two RPCS3 settings need to be changed from default,